octoana/monorepo-code-scanning-action/README.md

 }
 ```

-This then lets a workflow use the `changes` Action to look for changes in the defined project structure; the `scan` Action then scans any changed projects using CodeQL; and lastly `republish-sarif` to allow the unscanned parts of the project to pass the required CodeQL checks by republishing the SARIF.
+This project definition lets a workflow use the `changes` Action to look for changes in the defined project structure; the `scan` Action then scans any changed projects using CodeQL (or another tool); and lastly `republish-sarif` allows the unscanned parts of the project to pass the required CodeQL checks by republishing the SARIF.

 ```mermaid
 graph TD